gvwilson/thirdbit/fiction/madica/index.md

 eyes on her.
 "What do you mean, it's your fault?"

 "It's my fault," she repeated wretchedly.
-"If I hadn't given Ike my backpack..."
+"If I hadn't given Ike my backpack…"

 "Your backpack?"
 Mr. Poudell asked.
 "What does your backpack have to do with this?"

 Madica gulped, suddenly conscious of how closely Mr. Poudell was looking at her.
-"I...
-I don't know," she lied.
-"I just...
-I gave it to Ike, and then..."
-She didn't have to force herself to burst into tears again.
+"I… I don't know," she lied.
+"I just… I gave it to Ike, and then…" She didn't have to force herself to burst into tears again.

 Mr. Poudell leaned toward her, so close that she could smell warm talc